Graviton-Code-Editor/Graviton-App/readme.md

 ---
 - [Codemirror](codemirror.net)
 - 2€ donation by Alex Mayol Carrión
+- Logo by Saúl Blanco

 Known problems
 ---
 - After updating Graviton with a new version,  it will probably throw an error.
 That is happening cause I am introducing & removing some values in the config.json in some updates, so after you install a new version it doesn't detect these values, so, it gets "undefined".
- - Fix:
-	Remove the .graviton folder from your system and reboot Graviton.
+Fix: Remove the .graviton folder from your system and reboot Graviton.

 License
 ---